ArtifexSoftware/MuPDF.NET/docs/api/document.rst

   .. method:: SetLayout(Rect rect: null, float width: 0, float height: 0, int fontSize: 11)

-    Re-paginate ("reflow") the document based on the given page dimension and fontsize.
+    Re-paginate ("reflow") the document based on the given page dimension and fontSize.
 This only affects some document types like e-books and HTML.
 Ignored if not supported.
-Supported documents have *True* in property :attr:`is_reflowable`.
+Supported documents have *true* in property :attr:`is_reflowable`.

     :arg Rect rect: desired page size.
 Must be finite, not empty and start at point (0, 0).
     :arg float width: use it together with *height* as alternative to *rect*.
     :arg float height: use it together with *width* as alternative to *rect*.
-    :arg float fontSize: the desired default fontsize.
+    :arg float fontSize: the desired default fontSize.

   .. method:: Select(List<int> list)